CandessCorrell/fitness-model/express-server/README.md

 /answers
   - GET
   - POST (Triggers an INSERT into DB)
-    - Must provide a "question_id", "description", "score" and "recommendation" to issue a POST to this route.
+    - Must provide a "question_id"(int), "description"(string), "score"(int) and "recommendation"(string) to issue a POST to this route.
   - PUT (Triggers an UPDATE on existing answer)
-    - Must provide a "question_id", "description", "score" and "recommendation" to issue a PUT to this route.
+    - Must provide a "question_id"(int), "description"(string), "score"(int) and "recommendation"(string) to issue a PUT to this route.

 /assessments
   - GET
+    - Returns all rows and columns from "assessments" table.

 /categories
   - GET
   - POST
-    - Must provide a "description" in the request body to issue a POST request to this route.
+    - Must provide a "description"(string) in the request body to issue a POST request to this route.

 /fitness_card/:category_id
   - GET
-    - Returns question_description, answer_description, category_description, recommendation, fitness_level based on category_id
+    - Returns question_description(string), answer_description(string), category_description(string), recommendation(string), fitness_level(int) based on category_id(int)

 /questions
   - GET
-    - Must provide a "category" when issuing a GET request to this route.
+    - Must provide a "category"(string) when issuing a GET request to this route.

 /responses
   - GET
   - POST
-    - Must provide a "question_id", "answer_id" and "result_id" in the request body to issue a POST request to this route.
+    - Must provide a "question_id"(int), "answer_id"(int) and "result_id"(int) in the request body to issue a POST request to this route.

 /results
   - GET
   - POST
-    - Must provide a "user_id" and "assessment_id" in the request body to issue a POST request to this route.
+    - Must provide a "user_id"(int) and "assessment_id"(int) in the request body to issue a POST request to this route.

 /results/user_id
   - GET